-The interpretation of Oratorian life developed by Blessed John Henry Newman has shaped the Toronto Oratory in many ways.
+The interpretation of Oratorian life developed by Saint John Henry Newman has shaped the Toronto Oratory in many ways.
 Above all, perhaps, Newman’s interpretation emphasizes the dialectic of person and community.

 “It was St Philip’s object,” Newman wrote, “instead of imposing laws on his disciples, to mould them, as far as might be, into living laws, or, in the words of Scripture, to write the law on their hearts.”
 Imposing a law creates uniformity; but if the law unfolds from within, no two people will live it in precisely the same way.

 Taking up the words of another Oratorian (Fr Sozzini, Provost of the Roman Oratory two generations after St Philip’s death), Newman stressed how, since our Congregation is not bound by religious vows, a “holy liberty of spirit should shine among us.”
 This liberty of spirit requires a principle of regulation which is irreducibly personal: the dependence of each, as Newman put it, upon his own resources.

 Developing the point (in his reflections on the challenges of writing hagiography – specifically, a life of St Philip himself), Newman spoke of the need to see the saints, not as abstract compendia of virtues and edifying examples, but “as living and breathing men, as persons invested with personal attributes and a character of their own, and peculiarities of habit and feeling and opinion such as belong to [one] and not to another…The lights and shades of the saintly character, of the individual saint are necessary for understanding what a Saint is.”
 This attunement to individuality, to difference, is an essential aspect of the Oratorian vocation.